 After surveying neighbours to understand what they were hungry for, Alan and Sasha came up with the concept of creating weekly themed three-course menus, putting dinner parties firmly back on the agenda.

-At £40 for two people, meals can be pre-ordered via their website and collected or delivered from Friday afternoon.
+At £40 for two people, meals can be pre-ordered and collected or delivered from Friday afternoon.
 The husband and wife duo are also working on a selection of freezer meals with easy reheat instructions that will be available to order soon; ‘So far villagers have given exceptional feedback and Your Village Chef is looking at ways to start local partnerships, for example incorporating the amazing East village honey into future menus,’ says Alan.

 View this post on Instagram